 Wilmington, North Carolina

-In 1998, PETA named this roadside zoo (then known as the Tote Em In Zoo) as one of the worst in the country.
-Other than the name, not much has changed.
-Visitors have documented horrible living conditions for animals—including algae-filled water receptacles and tiny, filthy cages—and even bodies of dead and decaying animals on the property.
+PETA has been monitoring this roadside zoo—one of the worst in the country—for over 20 years.
+Visitors have documented the horrible living conditions for animals, including algae-filled water receptacles and cramped, filthy cages, and have even found bodies of dead and decaying animals on the property.

 Niagara Falls, Ontario, Canada

-Marineland displays one lone orca, beluga whales, dolphins, sea lions, and walruses in cramped tanks.
-It’s estimated that more than 40 whales and dolphins have died at the theme park.
-Marineland has imported beluga whales and dolphins who were stolen from their ocean homes.
-Visitors are allowed to feed and touch the belugas throughout the day.
+MarineLand displays beluga whales, dolphins, sea lions, and walruses in cramped tanks.
+The infamous marine park has imported beluga whales and dolphins who were abducted from their ocean homes, and visitors are allowed to feed and touch the belugas throughout the day.
 The park also keeps bears, deer, bison, and elk confined to cages that are surrounded by noisy roller coasters and other theme park rides.
 An investigation conducted by the Toronto Star detailed widespread reports of negligence, cruelty, and mass animal graves.

 You won’t be taking home anything but souvenirs and great memories from these stops:

-- The Florida Keys’ Eco-Discovery Center offers interactive displays and walk-through labs, but the animals are swimming freely.
-And there’s no admission charge!
-Another stop in the Keys could be The Turtle Hospital, which rescues and rehabilitates turtles in trouble and releases back all the turtles it responsibly can.
+- Another stop in the Keys could be The Turtle Hospital, which rescues and rehabilitates turtles in trouble and releases all those it responsibly can back into the wild.

 - Nashville Shores’ Treetop Adventure Park is a thrilling obstacle course with suspended bridges, scramble nets, swinging logs, Tarzan jumps, and more, all set in the woods.
-There’s also a water park, camping facilities, and a dog park.
+There are also a water park, camping facilities, and a dog park.

 - The Adventuredome is America’s largest indoor theme park.
 It features thrill rides, traditional carnival rides, laser tag, miniature golf, bumper cars, midway booths, an arcade, clown shows, and more—all located under a huge glass dome.
 Only in Las Vegas!

-- Magic Springs & Crystal Falls Water and Theme Park in Hot Springs, Arkansas, has top concert acts and tons of rides in addition to its water park.
+- Magic Springs Theme and Water Park in Hot Springs, Arkansas, has top concert acts and tons of rides in addition to its water park.